 I studied journalism and environmental sustainability as a grad student at UC Berkeley.
 Then I reported on environmental issues for NPR’s Living on Earth and worked for various environmental NGO’s.
-I’m now a civil servant, working for the US Department of State.
+Since starting this blog I’ve joined the US Department of State as a Foreign Service Officer.

 But in terms of my bicycling life, here’s the important stuff: